CUBRID/cubrid-testtools/CTP/README.md

 			env.instance1.broker2.BROKER_PORT=35500
 			```
 			```
-			# Define the path of test cases used for testing, it should be checked out on test node
+			# Define the path of test cases used for testing, it should be checked out on test instance node
 			scenario=${HOME}/cubrid-testcases/isolation
 			```
 			```